Snakes on Crete

 Dice Snake (Natrix Tessellata) – Non-venomous

 Another shy snake, the dice snake grows up to 90cm long, and has a brown or grey colouring.
 They need to be near to a source of water.
-Dice snakes are rare on Crete.
+Dice snakes are more or less rare on Crete.

 Green Whip Snake (Columber Gomonensis) – Non-venomous